The Incredible Hulk (2008 video game): Reception

 The Xbox 360, PlayStation 3 and PlayStation 2 versions received "mixed or average" reviews, while the Wii and PC versions received "generally unfavorable" reviews, according to the review aggregation website Metacritic.

 The gameplay received mixed reviews.
 Critics derided the missions as repetitive and monotonous, but enjoyed the initial feeling of engaging in environmental destruction, and the implementation of the ability enhancement system was regarded as a success.
-Hilary Goldstein of IGN considered the campaign to be of a decent length, which she attributed to the large amount of collectibles.
+Hilary Goldstein of IGN considered the campaign to be of a decent length, which he attributed to the large amount of collectibles.
 Tom McShea of GameSpot complained of tedious and restricting boss battles, singling out the climax as "horrendous".
 Andrew Reiner of Game Informer criticized the controls, elaborating that "Cheap death sometimes comes from the game not recognizing that you are hitting two buttons together at once", and remarked that "Terrorizing a city is fun, but protecting it from terrorists is a different story altogether".
 The controls in the Wii version were especially faulted, being said to have been rendered impractical and confusing by the lack of buttons and noted as being frequently unresponsive.
 Tom Orry of VideoGamer.com drew attention to additional drawbacks such as a problematic camera and poor artificial intelligence.
-Goldstein criticized the decision to port the degraded Wii version to the PC rather than the Xbox 360 version, which she called "a total disservice to PC gamers".
+Goldstein criticized the decision to port the degraded Wii version to the PC rather than the Xbox 360 version, which he called "a total disservice to PC gamers".
 Dan Stapleton of GamesRadar+, reviewing the PC version, recommended against playing the game on a keyboard and mouse due to "clumsy, non-customizable, and often mislabeled" key inputs.
 Critics often made comparisons to The Incredible Hulk: Ultimate Destruction, noting similar gameplay aspects and deeming the prior game's superiority.
 Comparisons were also drawn to Crackdown, a contemporary open world action-adventure title that similarly featured a super-powered protagonist.